bosim/FedoraPrime/README.md

 Author
 ------

-* Bo Simonsen <bo.simonsen@gmail.com>
+* Bo Simonsen <bo@geekworld.dk>

 Known bugs
 ----------

 * If you are in Intel mode and your system has been suspended, changing to NVIDIA may result in blank screen.
-You would need to reboot into rescue mode and then switch to Intel mode and then reboot, login, and change to NVIDIA mode and everything is fine.
-Suspect it is related to the poor implementation done by NVIDIA.
-Ideally, we should set the mode to intel on boot, as long as this is buggy.
+Therefore you may need to reboot your machine.
+This is due to limitations of gdm (Ubuntu has patched gdm to run a script similar to `xinitrc.nvidia`, but these changes are not available upstream, thanks Ubuntu).
+We set the intel card active during reboot, so we should always be able to recover from the blackscreen by rebooting.

 TODO
 ----